valtech-ch/saas-aem-module/ui.apps/src/main/content/jcr_root/apps/saas-aem-module/components/search/README.md

 #### Search result item tracking

-AEM exposes an api for tracking search results items.
-The api serves a POST request sent to the search component resource with a selector: **tracking** and extension: **json** (e.g.
-/content/saas/us/en/search-page/jcr:content/search.**tracking**.**json**).
-The request should be sent with a payload containing the search result item's url (`trackedUrl=<search result item url>`).
+Search Result Items can be boosted by the number of clicks within the Search.
+A Tracking-API can be enabled to allow for click-tracking of search result items.
+The API allows to send a POST request to the search component resource with a selector: **tracking** and extension: **json** (e.g. /content/saas/us/en/search-page/jcr:content/search.**tracking**.**json**).
+The request should be sent with a payload containing the search result item's url (trackedUrl=).
 Using the TrackingService OSGi component, the url tracking entry is updated in SaaS system.